daniCodes1/Movie-Manager/README.md

 prompted to input a movie that is checked against all the movies in my database.
   - Note that users cannot add duplicate movies or movies not from the database.
 There is an option to view all movies or get a movie recommendation if you need suggestions!
-- To generate the second event - this one uses keyboard -  you need to choose to press "i" , then input your preferences in each step.
+- To generate the second required event - this one uses keyboard -  you need to choose to press "i" , then input your preferences in each step.
 This will then give you a filtered list of movies based on your preferences.
 You can press "v" to view the full database.
 There are also buttons for these functions too.
 - You can locate my visual component by clicking on any of these buttons: "Add Movie", "Save favourites",